Easy Vegan Chimichurri Sauce Recipe

 Quick and Easy

-Note worthy: make sure to grate your garlic really fine as sometimes simply chopping it will make it taste bitter.
+- The Garlic – Make sure to grate your garlic really fine as sometimes simply chopping it will make it taste bitter.
 Also, nobody likes to bite into a raw piece of garlic right ?
 By grating it you get all that amazing garlic flavor throughout the sauce in every bite.

-How to Make Chimichurri Sauce:
+Watch How To Make Easy Chimichurri Sauce:

-Easy Chimichurri Sauce Recipe
+Easy Vegan Chimichurri Sauce Recipe

-- 2 tbsp oregano leaves - preferably fresh but you can substitute with dry
+- 2 tbsp oregano leaves ( preferably fresh but you can substitute with dry)

 - 1 lime - juiced ( or 2 tbsp red wine vinegar)